 Vulnerability assessments typically involve the use of automated testing tools such as web and network security scanners, whose results are typically assessed, and escalated to development and operations teams.
 In other words, vulnerability assessments involve in-depth evaluation of a security posture designed to uncover weaknesses and recommending appropriate remediation or mitigation to remove or reduce risk.

 In contrast, penetration testing, is typically a goal-oriented exercise.
 A pen test is an authorized simulated cyber-attack on a computer system, performed to evaluate the security of the system.
 The test is performed to identify vulnerabilities, including the potential for unauthorized parties to gain access to the system’s features and data, as well as strengths, enabling a full risk assessment to be completed.
-A pentest has less to do with uncovering vulnerabilities, and is rather more focused on simulating a real-life attack, testing defenses and mapping-out paths a real attacker could take to fulfil a real-world goal.
+A Pen Test has less to do with uncovering vulnerabilities, and is rather more focused on simulating a real-life attack, testing defenses and mapping-out paths a real attacker could take to fullfil a real-world goal.
 In other words, a penetration test is usually about how an attacker is able to breach defenses and less about specific vulnerabilities.